trevorforrey/trevorforrey.github.io/_posts/projects/2018-05-16-learning-go.md

 {:.image}
 ![Alt text](assets/img/goherIllustration.png "My Title")

-_Learning Go Through Illustrations_ is a Medium article I wrote to help teach Go's concurrency primitives to more visual learners (like myself).
+[_Learning Go Through Illustrations_](https://medium.com/@trevor4e/learning-gos-concurrency-through-illustrations-8c4aff603b3)! is an article I wrote to help teach
+Go's concurrency primitives to more visual learners (like myself).
 It also gave me an excuse to draw a bunch of Go Gophers!
+In the article, I cover: go routines, channels, and common concurrency gotchas that Go has.

-If you want to learn about Go, or see some cute gophers, feel free to [check it out](https://medium.com/@trevor4e/learning-gos-concurrency-through-illustrations-8c4aff603b3)!
+If you want to learn about Go, or see some cute gophers, feel free to check it out!